William White (bishop of Honan): Missionary to China

 He was a Canadian Church Missionary in Fujian (Fukien) until 1909, however he was sent by the missionary society to survey areas throughout China.
 In 1909 he was recalled to Toronto and elevated to the rank of Bishop, at which point he returned to his work in China and became the first Bishop of Henan (Honan), a post he held for 25 years.

-Once in China, White quickly learned local dialects, including Fukien dialect and slowly started to adopt the Chinese way of dress.
+Once in China, White quickly learned local dialects, including Fujian dialect and slowly started to adopt the Chinese way of dress.
 Although his stature didn't fool anyone, he felt if he gave an effort to learn the language and dress in familiar garments, those around him would be more open to discussing church matters with him.
 In 1910 he arrived at his new headquarters in Kaifeng.
 His new station came with hefty responsibilities.
 Aware of his new station in the church, White pushed other people hard, as he had once been as a new missionary.
 During his tenure in Henan, White was responsible for the building of eleven churches, each with an ordained Chinese pastor.
 Although his primary focus was the building of the Anglican missions, he also made significant contributions to health programs, welfare and educational programs in local villages throughout Henan.

-Starting with the Chinese Revolution in 1911, the world around Henan started to change.
+Starting with the 1911 Revolution, the world around Henan started to change.
 Although Bishop White seemed oblivious to it, he was probably aware of changing political scenes in the east, and west.
 After World War I, Bishop White felt he was nearing the end of his work.
 Although he had been collecting pieces of interest throughout his time in China, he turned his attention to collecting starting in the 1920s.
 By 1934, the church (including Bishop White) were being driven out of China by civil war and the Whites decided to return to Toronto.